 As above, this award recognised the highest standards in health and safety.
 This category is open to full contracting NASC members that have 67+ employees.
 To qualify for entry, your company must have complied with the requirements of the annual audit.

-The award will celebrate the very best developments in new scaffolding materials and products from leading industry suppliers.
-Innovative entries from NASC member companies will be accepted for any widely-used scaffolding material, or access and scaffolding product.
-Innovative products should have been in use in the year to 31 August 2018.
+The award will celebrate the very best developments in new scaffolding materials, processes and products from leading industry suppliers.
+Innovative entries from NASC member companies will be accepted for any widely-used scaffolding material, process or access and scaffolding product.
+Innovation should have been made in the year to 31 August 2018.

 Have you completed a project that was technically interesting or complex, required a high level of planning or needed careful project management?
 Then enter the Project of the Year award.
 This award is open to full contracting NASC members with a turnover up to £5 million.
 Eligible scaffolding projects should be recent or current and started within the past 18 months.